 4.3 The combined influence of trajectory angle and forest structure on interception

 Figure 11 shows that Cp, measured from VoxRS prior to snowfall on March 13th, increases substantially with the simulated hydrometeor trajectory angle and corresponding simulated wind speed.
 The standard deviation in VoxRS measured Cp, illustrated by the shaded area in Figure 11 exhibits the large range in values for individual grid cells across each forest plot.
 Despite this large scatter, a systematic increase in the plot mean Cp results from a rise in the number of canopy elements for more horizontal portions of the hemisphere, when averaged across each forest plot, over all azimuth angles (see solid lines top row, Figure 11).
 The increase in Cp from Cc (i.e., Cp−Cc), with increasing trajectory angle is shown on the bottom row of Figure 11 and exhibits a similar relationship for both forest plots FT and PWL until trajectory angles reach approximately 60°.
-Beyond 60°, the PWL rate of increase slows as the Cp approaches .90 around 60°, while the FT plot, which has lower Cc, continues to rise quickly until around 75° afterwards the slope is reduced as a Cp of one is approached.
+Beyond 60°, the PWL rate of increase slows as the Cp approaches .90 around 60°, while the FT plot, which has lower Cc, continues to rise quickly until around 75° after which the slope is reduced as a Cp of one is approached.

 At the stand scale, increasing the hydrometeor trajectory angle results in a large rise in the VoxRS measured Cp over relatively common estimated wind speeds.
 For example, with a wind speed of 1 m s-1 and estimated trajectory angle of 48°, the Cp increased by a fraction of 0.14 and 0.12 for the PWL and FT forest plots respectively in Figure 11 (right panel).
 This is a percent increase in the plot Cp from nadir of 28% and 40% for PWL and FT respectively.
 A similar rate of increase in Cp was observed between both the FT and PWL forest plots up to around 60° or 1.5 m s-1.
 Cp was also quantified across trajectory angles for both PWL and FT on March 14th, post snowfall, and showed a negligible effect of canopy snow load on Cp.